sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(c1.textContent).toEqual('/recipes/salsa')
 -->

-It might be my personal pet peeve, but I dislike that the `return` statements are on different levels, which makes it harder to compare them.
-Let’s add an `else` statement to fix it:
+It might be a personal pet peeve, but I dislike when the `return` statements are on different levels, making them harder to compare.
+Let’s add an `else` statement to fix this:

 <!-- let Link = ({href}) => href -->